DseaKu/ultrasonic-simulation/README.md

 ### 1. Spatial Data Collection

-In the sensor update loop, a bundle of physics rays is fired from the sensor's `Transform` across the configured beam angle.
+In the sensor update loop, a bundle of physics rays is emitted from the sensor's position across the configured beam angle.
 For each hit, the simulator
 registers:

 - Hit entity